CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

     1. Install procedure to install the community version:
         - https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/tutorials/cloud-experts-aws-secret-manager

-??
+??delete?
+Does not exist - dont seem to be needed??
 2. The following additional steps are required if the SSCSI are required to create an K8s secret:
         - add cluster role
+            oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:csi-secrets-store:secrets-store-csi-driver

             ```$bash
-            oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:k8s-secrets-store-csi:secrets-store-csi-driver
+            #oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:k8s-secrets-store-csi:secrets-store-csi-driver
             ```

-        - create custom SCC
+??
+Not sure if is neeeded -> test        - create custom SCC
             To allow usaging CSI volume and adding the capability "SETGID" (this capability as it is required by the MySQL DDBB Image).

             ```$bash
             oc apply -f clusterprimer/scc.yaml
             ```

-       - add role
+??
+Not sure if is neeeded -> test       - add role

             ```$bash
             oc apply -f clusterprimer/ClusterRole_scc.yaml